OUR DOCUMENTARY ON SURVIVORS OF TORTURE IS FINISHED!

 — Curt Goering, Executive Director, Center for Victims of Torture

-caring for survivors of torture
+Refuge: caring for survivors of torture

-VIEW A QUICK GUIDE TO THE INFORMATION AND MATERIALS AVAILABLE ON THIS SITE:
+VIEW A QUICK GUIDE TO THE INFORMATION AND MATERIALS AVAILABLE ON THIS SITE

-Click here for a quick guide to what’s available under the main tabs of our banner.Our website is growing all the time, with a range of information and resources for those working with people who have been tortured — or those who just want to learn more about the impact of torture on individuals and society.
+Click here to find out what’s available under the main tabs of our banner.
+An important part of this project has been to develop a range of information and resources for those working with people who have been tortured — or for those who just want to learn more about the impact of torture on individuals and society.